mozilla/experimenter/README.md

 Any of the accounts above can be used for any of those two roles, but your local Experimenter will be configured to make its changes through the `experimenter` account, so that account can't also be used to approve/reject those changes, hence the existence of the `review` account.

+For more detailed information on the Remote Settings integration please see the [Kinto module documentation](app/experimenter/kinto/README.md).

 ## Frontend

 Experimenter has two front-end UIs: